Skip to content

 You want to contribute to the developement of Sleex?
 Cool! here are some things you might want to know:

-• The code of sleex is located in /usr/share/sleex/.
+• The code of the sleex shell is located in /usr/share/sleex/.
 You can also find it on the github repository: Sleex

-• The Sleex interface and widgets are made with AGS v1.
+• The Sleex interface and widgets are made with Quickshell.

-Pull requests are welcome!
+Pull requests are really appreciated!
 If you have any question, you can ask them on the AxOS Discord server.